Cân y Gwynt

 What you'll experience in this workshop

 This is living practice.
-By the end of our time together, you'll be singing the first verses of Cân y Gwynt in Cymraeg (Welsh), using your voice to invoke Awen the way the bards did.
+By the end of our time together, you'll be singing the first verses of Cân y Gwynt in Cymraeg (Welsh), using your voice to invoke Awen the way the bards did, the way modern bards today still invoke Awen - through song and verse.

 You'll learn the first verses of Cân y Gwynt in song